 XXXX University is my first choice for graduate study since it is the only Nurse Anesthesia Program in Utah.
 Last year, I applied to your program and earned a spot on the waitlist.
 Since then, I have retaken the GRE and modestly improved my scores.
 I have also finished my BSN with a 4.0 GPA.
 I want to stay in Utah for the sake of my family.
 Motherhood consumed my life alongside nursing up until recently.
 But now my children are older and very independent.
 It is now my time.
 My husband and I are even thinking of moving to downtown Salt Lake City so that I will have less driving time as a student at XXXX.

-I noticed a large abscess on his thigh while covering a small boy who was very ill with the scabies cream.
+I noticed a large abscess on his thigh while covering a small boy who was extremely ill with scabies.
 We were able to drain the spot but had to pack it for it to continue to drain.
 We treated the child with antibiotics and Tylenol to reduce his fever.
 We convinced his brother to return him for continued antibiotic treatment and repack the wound for several days.
 This boy carried his younger brother miles each way to be treated.
 On his third return visit, he presented us with fresh fruit he had picked from a tree to thank us.

 The above story exemplifies many memorable moments I have enjoyed alongside my husband on medical missions.
 I look forward to many more decades going on missions as a CRNA.
 For this reason, I am regularly improving my conversational skills, especially in medical Spanish.